BIS certification For Milk and Milk Products | BIS Certification Services

 Worldwide, India is the highest producer and consumer of milk.

-In the year 2020, dairy production has made contributed 4.2% to Gross Domestic Production (GDP).
+In the year 2020, dairy production contributed 4.2% to the Gross Domestic Production (GDP).
 Moreover, India contributes a total of 22 percent to global milk production, making India the #1 milk producer worldwide.

 Considering the introduction of milk substitutes due to seasonal variations in milk production and milk drying.
 That results in constantly increasing the utilization of dry milk products, therefore creating a passageway between the consumer and supplier chain.

-This gives rise, does the same BIS standards for food products is applicable to milk and milk products.
+This gives rise, does the same BIS standards for food products are applicable to milk and milk products.

 No, different standards have been formed for different milk products.
-Here, we would be discussing the BIS standard for milk and milk products.
+Here, we will be discussing the BIS standard for milk and milk products.

-However, it is to be noted that, recently, the government has emphasized the certification of milk and milk products, including requirements of the certification process and Food Safety Management System with the sole motive to improve its quality.
+However, it is to be noted that, recently, the government has recently emphasized the BIS Registration Services of milk and milk products, including requirements of the certification process and Food Safety Management System with the sole motive of improving its quality.
 For this, BIS has created a complete novel and first-of-its-kind certification scheme for milk and milk products which you access right here.

 So, let’s start with the BIS standard for milk powder -